ghga-de/docs.ghga.de/user_docs/cli_tools/connector.md

 # GHGA Connector

 The GHGA Connector is a command line tool and Python library facilitating interaction with the file storage infrastructure of GHGA.
-It provides fnctionality for file deposition in an upload box or downloading and decrypting files.
+It provides functionality for file deposition to an upload box or downloading and decrypting files.

 ## Installation and Upgrade